cosmic-lab-inc/epoch/README.md

 than 1000 and an average positive account change over the past 60 days".

 Solana RPCs are validators that filled in the role of data servers while the Solana ecosystem grew.
-Validators are designed to validatee blocks, not to store Terabytes of history and serve complex requests.
+Validators are designed to validate blocks, not to store Terabytes of history and serve complex requests.

 Solana created **Geyser** to let the validators push data to infrastructure that is better designed to store and serve it to end users.

 This is Epoch.

 ## Local Development